 - Direct ACD Query (via an API, etc.)

-With serial port connections the WFM system typically connects to the RS232 printer port on your ACD and passively receives specific reports that have been scheduled for use by the WFM system.
+With serial port connections, the WFM system typically connects to the RS232 printer port on your automatic call distributor and passively receives specific reports that have been scheduled for use by the WFM system.
 This method is fairly straightforward, but is becoming less common in favor of more robust network methods.
 It can also be somewhat problematic due to the extra configuration and logistics involved with the serial connection.

 The file transfer method is the most common method in use.
-This method involves the transfer of report files from the ACD to the WFM system in a standard text format.
+This method involves the transfer of report files from the automatic call distributor to the workforce management system in a standard text format.
 This is also a “passive” method since the reports involved are scheduled by the ACD and the WFM system acts as a passive recipient by monitoring a directory for arrival of new report files.
 This transfer of the files between the ACD and WFM system can be accomplished in several ways:

 - The ACD can transfer the report files to the WFM system using FTP

 - The ACD can deposit the report files on a shared drive on the WFM system, or ACD server itself

 - The WFM system can retrieve the report files from the ACD using FTP (or some other method)